timboGithubMan/Catan-Tracker/README.md

 A simple python script that uses Selenium to track resources in Colonist, an online version of Settlers of Catan.

 Requires selenium and numpy to be installed.
-Resource data is not directly accessible by design, so information must be obtained by parsing the chat box.
+By design, resource data on Colonist is not directly accessible.
+So, information is obtained by parsing the chat box.